microsoft/PartsUnlimitedMRPmicro/_posts/2017-04-24-deploy-acs-kubernetes-helm.md

 ### Tasks Overview

 1. Setup ACS Kubernetes Cluster
-1. Create DocumentDB and use DocumentDB api for MongoDB
+1. Create Cosmos DB and use Cosmos DB api for MongoDB
 1. Build and Push Docker Container to ACR
 1. Install and Setup Helm
 1. Create Helm charts